 #2 - Announce your presence

-As prey creatures, a horse’s first response to a surprise is always fear.
+As prey creatures, a horse's first response to a surprise is always fear.
 They startle easily, and defense moves like kicking and biting are a natural reflex, not a malicious intent.
 Before your child approaches a horse, they should calmly announce themselves by speaking at a normal volume and pitch.
+This is another essential tip for child safety around horses.

 #3 - Approach from the side